babu3009/synthetic-data-platform/docs/TRACING_RATE_LIMIT.md

 {"detail": "Rate limit exceeded; try again later"}
 ```
 - When `FF_ENABLE_RATE_LIMIT_AUDIT` is true, an audit event is inserted with action `llm.infer.rate_limited` and payload `{ "limit": <int> }`.

+For OTP resends, the auth endpoints return HTTP 429 when the resend allowance is exhausted for the current window.

 ### Adjusting the Limit